Strife-AI/Strife.Engine/README.md

 # Strife Engine

 The Strife Engine is originally an internal custom engine developed by Strife AI LLC and used in the development of games such as [Human-Like](https://store.steampowered.com/app/1400190/HumanLike/).
-In order to support further work on ML for game development, we have provided source code for our engine under a [modified UIUC/NCSA license](https://github.com/Strife-AI/Strife.Engine/blob/master/LICENSE.txt).
+In order to support further work on machine learning for game development, we have provided source code for our engine under a [modified UIUC/NCSA license](https://github.com/Strife-AI/Strife.Engine/blob/master/LICENSE.txt).

 ## Getting started